The Kamaishi Daikannon, one of the "Three Great Giant Buddhas of Tohoku," overlooks Kamaishi Bay [Kamaishi City, Iwate Prefecture]

 Kamaishi Daikannon is located 120 meters above sea level, with Kamaishi Bay stretching out before you.
 In the distance, you can see the magnificent ria coastline of Rikuchu Kaigan National Park, as far as Mada Cape and the Ozaki Peninsula

-Furthermore, in 2016, Kamaishi Daikannon"Lover's Sanctuary"was selected asa "Wishing Bell,"and many people visit to take pictures in front of the monument or ring the bell while making a wish for their love to be fulfilled, making it a new power spot for finding love.
+Furthermore, in 2016, Kamaishi Daikannon was selected as a "Lover's Sanctuary" as a romantic spot suitable for marriage proposals.
+There is a monument designed by a woman from Kamaishi and a "Wishing Bell," and many people visit to take pictures in front of the monument or ring the bell while making a wish for their love to be fulfilled, making it a new power spot for finding love.

 Although I am visiting alone, I have experienced the love of Kamaishi Dai Kannon and enjoyed Kamaishi Bay at my leisure, so now I am ready to dive into the womb of Kamaishi Dai Kannon